Sonnet 5 vs Haiku 4.5 vs Opus 5: Which Claude Model Wins? (July 2026)

 ## How API model versioning works

-One subtle change starting with Claude 4.6: model IDs are pinned snapshots, not evergreen pointers. `claude-sonnet-5` won't auto-upgrade when Anthropic ships the next Sonnet — it stays on this snapshot, exactly as `claude-sonnet-4-6` stayed put when Sonnet 5 launched.
+One subtle change starting with Claude 4.6: model IDs are pinned snapshots, not evergreen pointers. `claude-opus-4-8` won't auto-upgrade to Opus 5 — it stays on its snapshot, exactly as `claude-sonnet-4-6` stayed put when Sonnet 5 launched.
 This is a real change from earlier versioning patterns where some aliases moved.

 ## Pricing context